wxie2017/wxie2017.github.io/pages/speech/right2read.md

 Of course not, we all have the right to read.
 It is one of the foundations of a democratic society.
 Reading allows us to meet people, to debate philosophies, and to experience events far beyond the narrow confines of our own existence.
-Reading books also gives us a lot of fun, and it is particularly important during the time of pandemic.
+Reading books also gives us a lot of fun, and it is particularly important during the time of pandemic when our mouths become privacy and our eyes are still open.

 (ask the audience)
 Dear fellow members and distinguished guests,